jgmakin/ecog2txt/README.md

     subject_ids=[400, 401],
     SN_kwargs={
         'FF_dropout': 0.4,          # overwriting whatever is in the manifest
-        'TEMPORALLY_CONVOLVE':      # overwriting whatever is in the manifest },
+        'TEMPORALLY_CONVOLVE': True # overwriting whatever is in the manifest },
     DG_kwargs={
         'REFERENCE_BIPOLAR': True,  # overwriting whatever is in the manifest